 The construction of the embroidery stitches sampler books is hard to describe for this crafts how-to.
 I hope the photos help and that I can effectively describe how I put them together and make sense instead of being clear as mud.
 If you click on an image, you will get a closer view.
 It will not be a slide gallery, though.
 Note!
-The embroidery samplers pages are now in a gallery- Embroidery Stitches Sampler Books Gallery
+I put my favorite stitches in a gallery –

 Here we go…